Dally

 Did you Know?

-In Old French, “dailer” meant to chat.
-As the word progressed into English it adopted the definition of moving slowly — or to have a romantic entanglement.
-There is a connecting thread here.
-You might waste time by having a leisurely chat, and that conversation could lead to romance — all forms of dallying.
+In Old French, "dailer" meant "to chat."
+As the word progressed into English, it adopted the definitions of "to move slowly" and "to have a romantic entanglement."
+Then it acquired another usage of a casual, noncommittal interest in anything.
+You might while away some time by having a leisurely chat that could lead to romance or perhaps a new acquaintanceship — these are all forms of dallying.